Japan introduced its REIT market in 2001 which is now the second-biggest in the world, worth around USD 120 billion.

 Sitting on the other side of the globe put restrictions on foreigners who wish to invest in foreign markets.
 Not to mention the real estate types as commercial property is often beyond the reach of foreign buyers.

 Even if the real estate market is open to foreign ownership in Japan, commercial properties are in the upper price segment.

-You probably understand that buying a shopping mall or office space in Shibuya is a big no for individual investors with limited capital.
+You probably understand that buying office space or a shopping mall in Shibuya is a big no for individual investors with limited capital.